zarinplus/docs/README.md

 <a name="payment"></a>
 ## Payment
-If you would like to create payment requests from your server and confirm the transactions, Please use this document to implement the payment via our payment API.
+If you would like to create payment requests from your server and verify the transactions, Please read this document to implement the payment via our payment API.

 <a name="payment-request"></a>
 ### Create Payment Request
+Get your {Private Token} from your partner merchant account and replace it in URL.

 #### Request Endpoint

-	https://api.emtiyaz.app/{Merchant Token}/payment/request.json
+	https://api.emtiyaz.app/{Private Token}/payment/request.json

 #### Body

+Send these parameters to the endpoint via GET or POST request.

 	{
 		"currency" : "IRR",